wdahman/clarity/apps/website/components/combobox/README.md

 <ClrRow>
 <ClrCol>
 <p>
-The asynchronous scenario allows for lazy loading of the preselected options.
+The asynchronous scenario allows for lazy loading of the pre-selected options.
 There is a "loading" spinner and message that's displayed before the options load is complete.
 </p>
 </ClrCol>
 <ClrCol>